-The U.S. Bureau of Labor Statistics (BLS) expects a 3% decrease in employment opportunities for drafters from 2014-2024 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) expects a little or no change (0%) in employment opportunities for drafters from 2018-2028 (www.bls.gov).
 The BLS expects efficiency gained from CAAD will continue to reduce the need for these specialists.
-Drafters earned a median salary of $52,720 in May 2015, according to BLS figures.
+Drafters earned a median salary of $55,550 in May 2018, according to BLS figures.

 CAAD programs teach students the necessary skills and software for careers as drafters and entry-level positions in architecture and design.